Hustada/nebr-data/README.md

-// © 2025 The Victor Collective — MIT License

 # Nebraska Charity Money Flow Graph

 Visualize the flow of taxpayer-sourced contributions between Nebraska nonprofits, political committees, and government-connected organizations.
 This project provides an interactive, transparent, and accessible web-based graph for journalists, government insiders, watchdogs, and the public.